 The third illustration shows an absorptive sound barrier in place of the reflective barrier.
 It both keeps sound from troubling the lower house and absorbs the sound that was being reflected at the house on the hill.

-In the illustration on the below, we see two reflective sound barriers with no absorptive qualities.
+In the illustration below, we see two reflective sound barriers with no absorptive qualities.
 Not only does the reflection between the two barriers increase noise levels inside, but most of the noise eventually escapes and continues to bother whatever exists outside the barriers.

 This illustration shows that barriers with absorptive qualities will reduce reflection.
 This helps with noise levels between as well as outside the barriers.

-Angles of Diffraction
+Angles Of Diffraction

 Diffraction is a characteristic of all wave phenomena including light, water and sound.
 It is described as the bending of waves around objects.